 We understand that a lot of companies don’t have the funds to purchase huge offices with a vast amount of space, but that doesn’t mean they have to suffer.
 With a small office, privacy could be an issue in the same way that a close-knit team might struggle in a large office.
 When designing an office space of any size you should ensure that the design mirrors your company’s structure.
 For example, if you work in a collaborative team then an open plan design would work best, so all employees can communicate with ease.
 Does the Manager want to keep an eye on all the goings on?
 Then maybe a design where their desk is situated in sight of all others would be best.

 Aim for furniture that is comfy and space saving by investing in collapsible and movable furniture that has a lot of storage.
 Arranging the desks strategically can also save space while boosting team productivity.
-Different desk placements trigger different outlooks for the organisation.
+Different desk placements trigger different outlooks for the organization.
 For example, paired island desks can be rotated monthly to encourage team work, while a bullpen office arrangement boosts accountability and productivity.
 These can also affect your own personal work space in positive ways, be it a home or away from home office.

 To create a particular aesthetic through your new office design, it’s key to establish a focal point that encourages relationship building and team work away from the desks.
 This can be a monitor, for easier sharing of ideas and presentations, a white board or a round table.
 You can put appliances on the roundtable, such as espresso machines to act as convergence points and encourage idea sharing, or the development of more informal relationships in the workplace.